esphome/esphome-docs/devices/sonoff_t1_uk_3gang_v1.1.rst

 If you're sure everything is done with the T1 UK 3 Gang and have double checked there's nothing that could cause a short in the case, you can put the T1 back together.

-Now triple or even quadruple check the UART bridge is not connected to the T1 UK 3 Gang, then comes the time when you can connect it.
+Now triple- or even quadruple-check the UART bridge is not connected to the T1 UK 3 Gang, then comes the time when you can connect it.

 Happy hacking!